-Whenever you see odds listed at +200, you are looking at either moneyline betting odds or future odds.
+Whenever you see odds listed at +200, you are looking at either a moneyline or future odds.
 Against the spread or total betting odds will typically be offered at -110 for each side, and it’s rare that it would ever go to +200.

-If you are looking at moneyline odds listed at +200, then the first thing you know is that this team is a clear underdog in this bet.
+Moneyline odds that are listed at +200 mean that a team is a clear underdog in the bet.
 The favorite will usually be listed at -110 or lower, and the underdog will have a (+) in front of their odds.

-If this is a futures bet, you have to look at the complete list to determine where this team or player falls.
-Getting odds at +200 can be extremely valuable if you are able to win this bet.
+If this is a futures bet, you need to consider the complete list to determine where this team or player falls.
+Getting odds at +200 can be extremely valuable if you are able to win the bet.

-For example, if you were to place a bet of $100 on a team with odds at +200, then you would win $200 for that play.
+For example, if you were to place a bet of $100 on a team with odds at +200 you would win $200 for that play.
 You would also get your $100 bet back, meaning that $300 would go back into your account.

-You don’t always have to bet $100, but that’s the easiest way to explain what +200 odds mean in terms of potential payouts.
+You don’t need to bet $100 but this is the simplest way to explain what +200 odds mean in terms of potential payouts.

-Another important aspect to remember when betting on sports and looking at odds is that these can change at any time.
-A team that is listed at +200 one day could easily be listed at +160 the next.
+Odds can change at any time, and a team that is listed at +200 one day could easily be listed at +160 the next.

 If you have made a bet on a team or player at +200, then you are locked into those odds.
-You can always make an additional bet if the odds change in your favor, but you don’t need to worry about them if you have already locked in a wager.
+You can always make an additional bet if the odds change in your favor.

-There are several reasons that betting odds and lines can change, but the amount of money that is being wagered on each side is usually the biggest factor.
-Sportsbooks are looking to protect themselves from a big loss, and they will adjust the odds accordingly.
+There are several reasons that betting odds and lines can change – such as player injuries, rumors, and news around teams and players – but the amount of money that is being wagered on each side is usually the biggest factor.
+Sportsbooks are looking to protect themselves from big losses and will adjust the odds accordingly.

 Shop Around for the Best Odds

-If you only have a sports betting account at one site, you are stuck with those odds, but giving yourself a chance to find the best odds can help you succeed in this industry.
+If you only have a sports betting account with one sportsbook you are stuck with those odds but giving yourself a chance to find the best odds can help you succeed in this industry.

 Further reading about betting and odds

-If you are new to betting or want to know more about specific betting strategic, we have put together a few betting guides that cover details around how to bet and what to consider when placing a wager online:
+We have put together a few sports betting guides for those of you who want to know more about specific betting strategies and understand more about how to bet and what to consider when placing a wager online: